SchneiderInfosystems/WinRTCrypto/README.md

 # WinRTCrypto
-Five sample applications written for **Delphi** give an introduction to symmetric encryption with AES, asymmetric encryption with RSA and hybrid encryption as a combination of both encryption alorithms and sign and verification.
+Five sample applications written for **Delphi** provide an introduction to symmetric encryption with AES, asymmetric encryption with RSA and hybrid encryption as a combination of both encryption alorithms and sign and verification.
 All code based on pure Delphi using the _WinApi.WinRT_ and _Winapi.Security.Cryptography_ library delivered since Delphi 10 Seattle.
-No additional 3rd party library are required.
+No additional 3rd-party libraries are required.
-This code runs on Windows only and therefore uses the VCL.
+This code only runs on Windows  and therefore uses the VCL.

 # Introduction to asymmetric encryption with RSA algorithms

-This first sample app shows how easy it is to use asymmetric encryption for small messages.
+This first sample app demonstrates how easy it is to use asymmetric encryption for small messages.
+For this purpose, the application provides different variants of the RSA algorithm.
+The key length can also be selected.
+The maximum message length is limited by the length of the key.

 ![AsymmetricEncryption App in Action](AsymmetricEncryption.png)

 # Introduction to symmetric encryption with AES algorithms

-This second sample app shows how easy it is to use symmetric encryption for longer real messages.
+This second sample app demonstrates how easy it is to use symmetric encryption for longer real messages.
+For this purpose, the application provides different variants of the AES algorithm.
+The key length can also be selected.
+For CBC block encryption, an additional initial vector is required, which must be re-ciced for each encryption.
+The message length has to be a multiple of the block length.
+To do this, the message needs to be padded.
+The PKCS7 padding algorithm makes this safer than using a constant character as a filler.

 ![SymmetricEncryption App in Action](SymmetricEncryption.png)

 # Combination of symmetric and asymmetric encryption within the hybrid encryption

-This third sample app shows how to encrypt a message with the public key.
+This third sample app demonstrates how to encrypt a message with the public key of the receiver of this message.
-The appropriate private key is used for subsequent decryption.
+The appropriate private key of the receiver is used for subsequent decryption.
 With each encryption, a new session key is generated to symmetrically encrypt the entire message.
 Only this session key is encrypted and decrypted by asymmetric algorithms.